pinkzephyr/autoimmune_model/README.md

 # autoimmune_model
 This repository contains the code for modeling T cell development and persistent infection that may lead to autoimmunity.
+The /scripts folder contains the code for the simulation.
+The peptide_files zip folder contains csv files of foreign IAb peptides with corresponding IAb mouse peptide homologs.
+The title of each file is the Mycobacterium tuberculosis IAb-binding 15mer peptide followed by its 9mer core, and in the csv file contains the corresponding IAb 15mer mouse peptide and its 9mer core.